newroco/deckimportfromtrello/README.md

 * Background
 * Cards of archived stacks
 * Link/Reference to the original trello card (as comment) - not yet
-* Attachments - not supported.
-In the past the Trello JSON export had for attachments a public URL, now in order to download the attachment Trello requires authentication
+* (*) Attachments - not supported.
+In the past the Trello JSON export had for attachments a public URL, now in order to download the attachment Trello requires authentication.
+The app imports then as comments.
+* (*) Card Members - not supported.
+Trello does not export the users' emails, only the names so the app uses them in the description of the card.